-School of Data is a network of data literacy practitioners, both organizations and individuals, implementing training and other data literacy activities in their respective countries and regions.
-Members of School of Data work to empower civil society organizations (CSOs), journalists, governments and citizens with the skills they need to use data effectively in their efforts to create better, more equitable and more sustainable societies.
-Over the past four years, School of Data has succeeded in developing and sustaining a thriving and active network of data literacy practitioners in partnership with our implementing partners across Europe, Latin America, Asia and Africa.
+School of Data is a network of data literacy practitioners composed of organisations and individuals.
+Together, we implement an array of data literacy programmes in our respective countries and regions.
+Members of School of Data network work to support civil society organizations (CSOs), journalists, and citizens to engage with and use data in their efforts to create better, more equitable and more sustainable societies.
+Over the past four years, School of Data has succeeded in developing and sustaining a thriving network of data literacy practitioners across Europe, Latin America, Asia and Africa.

 The coordination team

 Katelyn took the lead of School of Data in 2017, following several years as the Working Groups Community Manager of Open Knowledge International.
 She grew up in California and is currently based in London, after a four year stint in the southwest of France.